juju/docs/src/en/introducing-2.md

 models.
 You can find out more about setting up
 [LXD for Juju here][lxd].

-## MAAS 2.0
+## Juju and MAAS

-Juju supports MAAS 2.0, but at the moment, both MAAS and JUJU are in beta.
+Juju supports MAAS 1.9 and 2.0.

 ## Upgrading from earlier versions